-Designing characters for a video game is an important task since no matter the good story, the beautiful music, the well-designed scenarios or the fantastic visual effects, if the player doesn’t fall in love with the main characters, s/he will end up abandoning the video game.
+Designing characters for a video game is an important task since no matter the good story, the beautiful music, the well-designed landscapes or the fantastic visual effects, if the player doesn’t fall in love with the main characters, s/he will end up abandoning the video game.
 So, the character designers have it difficult, because they have to investigate everything related with the theme of the video game and take it into account to create, not only personages that flow with the story, but also provoke a feeling.
 The otomes are no exception, for example, in them, the main characters have to be very charismatic for the player to fall in love with them and at the same time they have to count with features related to the place, time, etc. in which the story of the video game is developed.

 To analyze the aforementioned let’s take the otome Nighshade (Hyakka Hyakurou Sengoku Nippou-chou – 百花百狼 戦国忍法帖) seeing that its story focuses on shinobi affected by the Tenshō Iga war and who are living the end of the Sengoku period.
 So, let’s do an analysis of the five male main characters, talking a bit about ninjas in the history and some more interesting information.
 Let’s begin!!!